 - Height: 5'9" (176cm) | Reach: 74.0" (188cm)

 - Born: Ferguson, Missouri, United States

 - Foundation Style: Wrestling

 Worldwide Rankings Rankings FAQ

 Fighting for a major organization has made Tyron Woodley ineligible for regional rankings.

 Tyron Woodley Wiki Update Wiki

-Woodley is a bright MMA prospect with some solid wrestling credentials.
-He is a former Missouri high school wrestling state champ and a 2 time NCAA D1 All American at the University of Missouri alongside current Bellator Welterweight champion, Ben Askren.
-Woodley's wrestling and athleticism is very evident in his fighting style.
+Tyron Woodley Is the former UFC welterweight champion, he is also a former Missouri high school wrestling state champ and a 2 time NCAA D1 All American at the University of Missouri alongside former Bellator Welterweight champion, Ben Askren.

 Woodley tried out for The Ultimate Fighter 9 as an amateur and was one of the final cuts before the show started.